 Together they have helped millions of disabled people use their government-funded Mobility Allowance to lease a brand new car, WAV, scooter or powered wheelchair.

 As a registered charity, Motability offer charitable grants to disabled people who would otherwise be unable to afford what they need to get around and retain their independence.

 These grants can be used to help fund a range of different needs, including:

-If, after researching all of your options, you think you would benefit from a charitable grant you should contact the Motability Customer Service team to discuss it further.
+If, after researching all of your options, you think you would benefit from a charitable grant you should contact the Motability Grants team to discuss it further.

 Last year Motability awarded more than 8,000 grants to help people pay for cars, WAVs, driving lessons and adaptations.

 If you want to apply for a grant Motability will ask you to provide information on your disability (including how it affects or impairs your mobility), as well as your financial situation, including any savings and investments you may have and any income you receive from either paid employment or means tested benefits.
 You will also need to disclose your household circumstances in order to determine your eligibility.
 As a part of your application you will also be asked to provide any helpful supporting documentation to help Motability make their decision.

 When you have done all this Motability will begin to consider your application and assign a Case Manager to support you throughout the process.